 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where qitianlingite typically forms.
+Look in granite pegmatites country, the host setting where qitianlingite typically forms.
 If you start seeing quartz, microcline, zircon in float, you are in the right ground.
 Field specimens usually show a tabular to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.